 Recreational uses of NPS wilderness are to be of a type and nature that enable the areas to retain their undeveloped primeval character and influence, protect and preserve natural conditions, leave the imprint of man's work substantially unnoticeable, provide outstanding opportunities for solitude or primitive and unconfined types of recreation, and preserve wilderness in an unimpaired condition.
 Hiking, canoeing, kayaking, and fishing are appropriate uses of wilderness at Everglades National Park.
-Public use of motorized equipment or any form of mechanical transport such as bicycles is prohibited, except as provided for in specific legislation (e.g., motorboat use is permitted on the waters above (or overlying) submerged marine wilderness areas of the Marjory Stoneman Douglas Wilderness).
-Wheelchair use is allowed in wilderness.
+Public use of motorized equipment or any form of mechanical transport such as bicycles is prohibited, except as provided for in specific legislation (e.g., motorboat use is permitted on the waters above (or overlying) submerged marine wilderness areas of the Marjorie Stoneman Douglas Wilderness).
+Wheelchair use by persons whose disability requires its use is allowed in wilderness.
 Service animals accompanying persons with disabilities are also allowed in wilderness.